 How much sleep do I need?

-A dodgy sleep cycle can seriously affect the way you live your life.
+A dodgy sleep cycle can seriously affect the way you live your life, but how much sleep do you need and how can you get better sleep?
 Let The Mix show you how to shape up your shut-eye.

 Why do we sleep?

 To make sure our bodies don’t burn out through constant wear and tear, it’s important we rest on a regular basis.
-As a result, our bodies are fitted with biological clocks:
+As a result, our bodies are fitted with biological clocks that work best when you stick to a regular sleep pattern:

 - The biological clock runs in sleep/wake cycles and works by tweaking certain hormone levels in our bodies.